-BURBANK (CNS) - Operations that were temporarily grounded at the Hollywood Burbank Airport due to coronavirus will be taking off again this week as Terminal B reopens and valet parking service resumes.
+BURBANK (CNS) - Operations that were temporarily grounded at the Hollywood Burbank Airport due to coronavirus will be retarting today as Terminal B reopens and valet parking service resumes.

-Airport officials on Monday announced that Terminal B -- which closed on April 10 as a result of reduced passenger traffic from COVID-19 – will begin welcoming passengers again Thursday, July 2, for passengers on Alaska and United flights.
+Terminal B -- which closed on April 10 as a result of reduced passenger traffic from COVID-19 -- will begin welcoming passengers again Thursday for passengers on Alaska and United flights.

 Valet service at the airport, which ceased on March 30, also will resume Thursday.

-When Terminal B reopens, that includes the ticket counter and baggage services for Alaska and United as well as Transportation Security Administration security screenings.
+When Terminal B reopens, it will include the ticket counter and baggage services for Alaska and United as well as Transportation Security Administration security screenings.

 Spirit Airlines ticket counters will remain in Terminal A, but passengers will proceed to Terminal B for TSA security screening, boarding and baggage services.